 You've undoubtedly come across the term ‘smart-casual’ several times before.
 But what does it actually mean, and more importantly, how can you master the smart-casual dress code this season?

 You've undoubtedly come across the term ‘smart casual’ several times before.
 But what does it actually mean, and more importantly, how can you master the smart-casual dress code this season?
-Smart casual is arguably the one area where men most struggle when it comes to their outfit.
+Smart casual is arguably the one area where men most struggle when it comes to their outfits.

 Why?
 It’s such a grey area and often tricky to define – everyone seems to have their own unique take on just what constitutes ‘smart casual’ — given that it’s a dress code that can be applied just as easily to a wedding or an out-of-office function as to a Sunday lunch.